10 tips for first-time homebuyers

 "Meet with the lender and get an idea of exactly how much you're preapproved for," Phipps advises.
 "You want to have that conversation so you know where you stand."

-No. 5: Be realistic.
-Shopping for a house that's more costly than your budget is likely to mean disappointment since most sellers receive multiple offers equal to or higher than their asking price, says Ken Pozek, a Realtor at Keller Williams Realty in Northville, Mich.
+Shopping for a house that's more costly than your budget is likely to mean disappointment since most sellers receive multiple offers equal to or higher than their asking price, says Ken Pozek, a Realtor at Keller Williams Realty in Novi, Michigan.
 If you're preapproved for, say, $270,000, don't ask to see homes priced higher than that.

-No. 6: Act fast.
 Homes are selling quickly in many areas due to limited inventory.
 That means you should check out any newly for-sale properties that interest you as soon as possible.
-If a house is listed Monday, don't wait until Saturday to see it.
-Pozek says.
+If a house is listed Monday, don't wait until Saturday to see it, Pozek says.
 It could be sold by then.

 "It's hard to say, 'We'll give them more than asking, then ask for concessions,'" he explains.